fjvallarino/monomer/tasks.md

     - Check if resize children still makes sense (maybe the widget itself can resize on the corresponding event?)
     - Handle SetFocus request
     - Check if WidgetState is really needed
-        - Maybe Data.Dynamic can be used, but currently abadoned
+        - Maybe Data.Dynamic can be used, but currently abandoned
     - Rethink Tree.Path import
     - Clean up Seq imports
     - Where can we use Seq?
 Does it make sense to use it everywhere?
 What about Traversable?